vanwagon/School-Personal-Projects-Dump/README.md

 Soccer roster dictionary: Dictionary of player roster by Name and Ratings.
 Implemented a menu of options that allow roster manipulation: Add, Remove, Update, DeplOy <<given ratings>>

 committee: assignment that computed the total number of ways of forming a collection of committees from an academic department of n professors.
+Created function called committee to compute the number of ways of forming a single committee with r members from a collection of n people.
+Then referenced the function in multiplecommittees